 The company also backed its target of launching its highly anticipated mass market Model 3 sedan later this year, and said the car was on track for initial production in July.

 Tesla is betting on the launch of its $35,000 Model 3 midsize sedan to help meet its goal of producing 500,000 cars annually in 2018.
 The Model 3 is expected to go on sale later this year in the United States.

-Tesla said it had $4 billion of cash on hand as it headed into the second quarter and expects year-to-date capital expenditures to be slightly over $2 billion by the time it starts Model 3 production - within its previous targeted range of $2 billion to $2.5 billion.
+The company said on Wednesday it expects year-to-date capital expenditures to be slightly over $2 billion by the time it starts Model 3 production.

 Excluding items, the company lost $1.33 per share.
 Analysts on average had expected a loss of 81 cents per share, according to Thomson Reuters I/B/E/S.

 Revenue more than doubled to $2.70 billion from $1.15 billion, and edged past analysts' average expectation of $2.62 billion.

 Tesla's results reflect the first full quarter that includes solar panel installer SolarCity, which it bought last year.

 The Silicon Valley automaker became the most valuable U.S. carmaker by market capitalization last month, pulling ahead of Detroit's auto heavyweights Ford Motor Co (F.N) and General Motors Co (GM.N).